Complete Guide to Drinking Xtabentun Honey Liqueur in Merida

 To arrange a tour of the facility, visitors should email firstname.lastname@example.org at least two days in advance.
 There is no charge for the tour, nor a minimum of persons.
 Tour times are between 10:00 am – 2 pm

-The tour includes visiting the facilities where the liqueurs are made, and a tasting of the liqueurs at the end.
+The tour includes visiting the facilities where the liqueurs are made, a tasting of the liqueurs at the end and some great xtabentun recipes.
 You can also purchase bottles of Xtabentun and other products there as well.

-A visit to the D’Aristi Facility in Merida is a memorable opportunity to experience the golden age of the Yucatan’s hacienda era and taste the sunny flavour of its beloved Mayan liqueur.
+A visit to the D’Aristi Facility in Merida is a memorable opportunity to experience the golden age of the Yucatan’s hacienda era and taste the sunny flavour of its beloved Mayan liqueur, a popular Rivera Maya drink..

 Disclosure: A Taste for Travel participates in affiliate advertising programs.
 By providing handy links to our affiliates, we may earn a small commission.
 All opinions are our own and we only link to companies and products that we trust and believe in.
 Read more on our Disclosure Page.
 Thank you for supporting our website!